scott42oroduction/Bash-Games/README.md

 # Bash-Games
 A simple game, with some useful functions in it.

-This bash shell script helped teach me scripting.
+This bash shell script helped me learn scripting.

 I'm making it public to help others to learn shell